cloudera-cemea/mlops-mlflow/lab_2_model_registry/README.md

 ### Why Model Registry?

 When collaborating on machine learning projects, it's easy to lose track of which model is the "latest" or "best."
 You might end up with `model_v1.pkl`, `model_v2.pkl`, and `model_latest.pkl` files scattered in different folders, with little to no documentation on origin and differences between those files.
+Model Registry is the next logical step in the MLOps pipeline:

+    experiments → model registry

 > [!Tip] Benefits
 >